mjoppich/igem_munich_2018/docs/install.rst

 * The installer finishes and displays “Thank you for installing Anaconda!”
 * The installer describes Microsoft VS Code and asks if you would like to install VS Code.
 Enter ``yes`` or ``no``.
 You don't need Microsoft VS Code to use sequ-into!

-If you have any trubles installing Anaconda you can review this site for more details and a visual installer here: http://docs.anaconda.com/anaconda/install/mac-os/#macos-graphical-install
+If you have any trubles installing Anaconda you can review this site for more details and a visual installer: http://docs.anaconda.com/anaconda/install/mac-os/#macos-graphical-install

 2. **Bioconda**

-Enter this in your terminal:
+|Enter this in your terminal:

 * ``conda config --add channels defaults``
 * ``conda config --add channels bioconda``
 * ``conda config --add channels conda-forge``

 3. **GraphMap**

-Enter this in your terminal: ``conda install graphmap``
+|Enter this in your terminal: ``conda install graphmap``

 4. **h5py**

-Enter this in your terminal: ``conda install -c anaconda h5py``
+|Enter this in your terminal: ``conda install -c anaconda h5py``

 5. **pysam**

-Enter this in your terminal:
+|Enter this in your terminal:

 * ``conda config --add channels r``
 * ``conda install pysam``

 6. **HTseq**

-Enter this in your terminal: ``conda install htseq``
+|Enter this in your terminal: ``conda install htseq``

 7. **matplotlib**

-To install this package with conda run **one** of the following:
+|To install this package with conda run **one** of the following:

 * ``conda install -c conda-forge matplotlib``
 * ``conda install -c conda-forge/label/broken matplotlib``